-In ResMed vs Philip Respironics, make a comparison to the sizes of these machines.
-The ResMed AirSense 10 measures 4.6 x 10.0 x 5.91 inches.
-The DreamStation measures 7.6 x 6.2 x 3.3 inches.
+When it comes to traveling, the compact size of your machine matters.
+The AirSense 10 measures at 4.6 x 10.0 x 5.91 inches.
+The DreamStation measures at 7.6 x 6.2 x 3.3 inches.
 The AirSense is slightly larger, but this is the size of the DreamStation before the humidifier is attached.
 The DreamStation with the humidifier is 11.7 x 7.6 x 3.3 inches.

-Another major difference between the DreamStation and the AirSense is the overall look of the units.
-The AirSense features a sleek black design, along with a floral design for the AirSense 10 Auto for Her.
+Another major difference between the DreamStation and the AirSense 10 is the overall look of the units.
+The AirSense 10 features a sleek black design.
+The AirSense 10 AutoSet for Her with HumidAir Heated Humidifier features a white, floral design.
 The AirSense has a tall, thin profile.
-Meanwhile, the DreamStation is only available in one design, a glossy white color with a short, boxy shape.
-For Sleep Apnea sufferers interested in staying within the color scheme of their bedroom, this could be a deal breaker.
+The DreamStation is only available in one design: a glossy white color with a short, boxy shape.
+Take a look at the color scheme of your bedroom to decide which design best fits!

 Pressure Relief Features

-The ResMed AirSense 10 has a built-in humidifier branded as HumidAir™ that comes with the option of a heated tube branded ClimateLineAir™.
-By including the heated tube with the humidifier, you are able to reduce bacteria build-up and improve the functionality of the machine.
-The ResMed system also comes equipped with expiratory pressure relief using an algorithm called EPR (Expiratory Pressure Relief).
-The DreamStation also features exhalation relief through it’s version, A-Flex.
+The AirSense 10 has a built-in HumidAir Humidifier that comes with the option of a heated tube, ClimateLineAir.
+By pairing the heated tube with the humidifier, you are able to reduce bacteria build-up and improve the functionality of your machine.
+The ResMed system comes equipped with pressure relief using an algorithm called Expiratory Pressure Relief (EPR).
+The DreamStation also features exhalation relief through its version, A-Flex.

-The Philips Respironics DreamStation Auto CPAP Machine and the ResMed AirSense™ 10 AutoSet™ CPAP Machine with HumidAir™ Heated Humidifier each offer the best in Sleep Apnea therapy using advanced technology.
-Each comes equipped with tons of automated features including auto air pressure, ramp, and humidification.
+Both the Respironics DreamStation and the ResMed AirSense 10 offer the best in sleep apnea therapy due to their use of advanced technology.
+Each comes equipped with tons of automated features including auto air pressure, a ramp feature, and humidification.
 In addition, you will be able to use most of the styles of CPAP masks and CPAP pillows with either of these machines.